Producing files with the Production Wizard

 Step 1.
 Choose a name for the production

-Enter a name for the production into the box then click on the
+Enter a name for the production into the box

 Step 2.
-Select tags for the production
+Select documents for the production

 Excluding files using the Invert tag function